kyma-project/community/concepts/modularization/transition.md

 # Transition from reconciler to kyma-operator

-With almost 20 modules and several teams involved, it is not feasible to coordinate the transition to the new modular architecture in a single release.
+With almost 20 modules and several Kyma Module Providers (KMPs) involved, it is not feasible to coordinate the transition to the new modular architecture in a single release.
 The plan is to switch modules to the new architecture gradually, avoiding big bang releases and keeping existing clusters stable.

 ## Phase 1 - local development